 - Buy feminized seeds

-- Use fertilisers
+- Use the right nutrients

-- Grow with a hydroponic system
+- Use a hydroponic system

 - Provide sufficient light

 - Make sure you are prepared